 Buda, unajua ni kwa nini?
 I shake my head.

 Tumerekebisha nywele lakini sio sura.Sura ni ile ile.
 We have made changes to your facial hair but not the face.
-This guy always has answers up his sleeve.
+This guy always has answers in his sleeve.

 So what do we do?
 I ask him.